The application process for admissions for the session starting August 2017 is now open.

 -For all other boards, we request students to share a conversion sheet/normalisation scale or any detailing around the grading/scoring system used by the board/school authorities with the Admissions Committee

 Students who wish to pursue Economics/Economics and Finance/Mathematics/Computer Science/Computer Science and Entrepreneurship/Computer Science and Mathematics/Physics should have studied Mathematics in their senior school years.
-Students who wish to pursue Biology should have studied both Physics and Mathematics in their senior school years.
+Students who wish to pursue Biology should have studied Physics in their senior school years.

 Ideal candidates for Ashoka University are intellectually curious, eager to learn, committed and are from a variety of academic backgrounds.
 When assembling undergraduate batches, the Admissions Committee looks for applicants who excel in the classroom as well as in their other interests and passions.
 Our students demonstrate enthusiasm, zeal and depth in whatever they pursue.